Coalcliff, New South Wales: Commercial outlets

 In 1888 the Coalcliff General Store opened at 28 Paterson Road (once referred to as the 'main street') by Mr John Earle Gibbons and his wife, son and daughter-in-law of Matthew John Gibbons who arrived in Australia in 1790 as a convict on the Second Fleet, and was one of Coalcliff's earliest residents.
 Architecturally the store was of plain colonial style, constructed of local wood with a sandstone foundation.
 It sold, amongst other household items, milk, bread, butter, drinks, meat, stationery, cigarettes and other tobacco paraphernalia, jams, preserves, poultry and bakery products.
 The shop was the major lifeforce behind the township until closure in 1907.
 The same year the shop was burned to the ground via unknown causes and remained a vacant lot until 1910 when another store was erected and opened by a Mr. L. Jameson.

 This is the building that still stands today at the corner on Paterson Road, which has been a private residential property since 1961.

-The Jameson Store was the last running commercial outlet in Coalcliff, which ceased operation in May 1960 due to an overexpense of running costs and a severe lack of customers, with many of the towns-people opting to shop at nearby Stanwell Park, Helensburgh or south to Bulli and Wollongong.
+The Jameson Store was the last running commercial outlet in Coalcliff, which ceased operation in May 1960 due to excessive running costs and a severe lack of customers, with many of the towns-people opting to shop at nearby Stanwell Park, Helensburgh or south to Bulli and Wollongong.
 At the height of its popularity it served as a milkbar, fish and chip shop, general store, tobacconist and bottle shop.
 Its unsurpassable views meant it was a popular place for holidayers passing by.

 The only evidence of this once thriving store are the fading advertisements painted to its side and roof.